Find concrete contractors in Salt Lake City, UT (2026)

 Several factors specific to the SLC market influence your project price:

-• Slope and grading.
-Properties in the foothills, along the east bench, and in neighborhoods like the Avenues often have significant grade changes.
+- Slope and grading.
+Properties in the foothills, along the east bench, and in neighborhoods like the Avenues often have steep grade changes of 10% or more.
 Sloped sites require more forming, grading, and potentially retaining wall work.

-• Demolition.
+- Demolition.
 Removing and hauling away existing concrete adds $2 to $6 per square foot.
-Many SLC properties have aging driveways and sidewalks from the 1950s through 1970s that need full replacement.
+Over 75% of Salt Lake City’s housing stock was built before 1990, and many of these properties have aging driveways and sidewalks that need full replacement.

-• Decorative upgrades.
-Stamped and colored concrete are popular in SLC’s newer developments.
+- Decorative upgrades.
+Stamped and colored concrete are common in SLC’s newer developments, where about 19% of housing was built after 2000.
 Adding decorative finishes to a standard project increases cost by 50% to 100%.
 See our stamped concrete vs pavers comparison to decide which finish fits your project.

 How it works